-AR House Shortlist: A restoration and reworking of a traditional Zagorje hiža both appreciates the region’s heritage and brings subtle contemporary flourishes
+AR House 2015 Best of the Rest: a restoration and reworking of a traditional Zagorje hiža both appreciates the region’s heritage and brings subtle contemporary flourishes

 Kumrovec, an idyllic village nestled in the Sutla River Valley close to the Croatian-Slovenian border, is perhaps best known as the birthplace of Jospi Bro Tito, the father of Communist Yugoslavia.
 During Tito’s lifetime the simple house in which he was born became a museum, and now an entire village – Staro Selo – stands as an open-air museum, a remarkable preservation of some 40 19th and 20th-century houses that began around 1977.
 Filled with baker’s tools, wine presses, toys and mannequins, one can briefly step back in time surrounded by this evocation of tradition.
 While Hiža translates as ‘house’ in Croatia’s Kajkavian dialect, it is more often used to describe these sorts of houses in the Zagorje region, with all their rural charm.